telstra/open-kilda/docs/design/server42/ping-flow-with-round-trip-latency/README.md

 ## Goal

-Have ability to ping flow from one end to another and back with round trip latency measurement.
+Have the ability to ping a flow from one end to the other and back with round trip latency measurement.

 ## Kilda OF Rules

-There are 5 new OF rules will be added:
+5 new OF rules will be added:
-* Input Rule - send packet from server 42 port to Pre Ingress Table
+* Input Rule: sends packets from server 42 port to Pre Ingress Table.
-* Pre Ingress Rule - match be outer Vlan and send packet to Ingress Table (Only for QinQ Flows)
+* Pre Ingress Rule: matches the outer VLAN and sends packets to Ingress Table (Only for QinQ Flows).
-* Ingress Rule - send packet to next switch
+* Ingress Rule: sends packets to next switch.
-* Turning Rule - send packet from last flow switch back to first
+* Turning Rule: sends packets from the last flow switch back to first.
-* Catch Rule - send packet from first switch back to Server 42
+* Catch Rule: sends packets from the first switch back to Server 42.

-Transit VXLAN rule will be changed.
+Thr Transit VXLAN rule will be changed.

-NOTE: Pinging of One Switch Flow has no meaning so One Switch Flows would not affected.
+NOTE: Pinging of One Switch Flow has no meaning so One Switch Flows are not affected.

 ## Input Rule